-These conditions should be understood as an aid to assessing, in the particular case of an intermediate generalisation, if the amendment fulfils the requirements of Art.
+These conditions are to be understood as an aid to assessing, in the particular case of an intermediate generalisation, if the amendment fulfils the requirements of Art.
 123(2).
-In any case it has to be ensured that the skilled person is not presented with information which is not directly and unambiguously derivable from the originally filed application, even when account is taken of matter which is implicit to a person skilled in the art using his common general knowledge.
+In any case it has to be ensured that the skilled person is not presented with information which is not directly and unambiguously derivable from the originally filed application, even when account is taken of matter which is implicit to a person skilled in the art using the common general knowledge.

 The amended claim relates to a heddle for the harness of a loom.
 The original claim was limited by introducing features that were disclosed only in connection with a specific embodiment in which the eyelet of the heddle had the shape of a spindle.
 This shape was not included in the amended claim.
 In the general part of the description it was also mentioned that the eyelet could also have other shapes such as an elliptic shape.
 Therefore the board concluded that the amendment was allowable under Art.
 123(2) (T 300/06).